anquanscan/sec-tools/README.md

 [linux-exploit-suggester](https://github.com/mzet-/linux-exploit-suggester): Linux privilege escalation auditing tool
 [xss-http-injector](https://github.com/epsylon/xss-http-injector): XSS HTTP Inject0r is a proof of concept tool that shows how XSS (Cross Site Scripting) flags can be exploited easily.
 It is written in HTML + Javascript + PHP and released under GPLv3.
 [Umbrella_android](https://github.com/securityfirst/Umbrella_android): Open source Android, iOS and Web app for learning about and managing digital and physical security.
 From how to send a secure message to dealing with a kidnap.
 Umbrella has best practice guides in over 40 topics in multiple languages.
 Used daily by people working in high risk countries - journalists, activists, diplomats, business travelers etc.
 [how2exploit_binary](https://github.com/Bretley/how2exploit_binary): An in depth tutorial on how to do binary exploitation
+[XSSCon](https://github.com/menkrep1337/XSSCon): XSSCon: Simple XSS Scanner tool